 Her talents have been sought out by top names in the industry including Amazon Studios, NBC Universal Television, Disney Theatricals, The Cartoon Network, Nickelodeon, and Richard Frankel Productions.

 She has developed, directed, and choreographed sketch comedies which have premiered at top NYC venues including Ars Nova, Joe’s Pub, and The PIT.
-She has also choreographed at top regional theaters including The Geffen Playhouse, Bay Street Theater, Philadelphia Theatre Company, Paper Mill Playhouse, George Street Playhouse, Geva Theater, The Minnesota Children’s Theatre, and The Weston Playhouse.
+She has also choreographed at top regional theaters including The Geffen Playhouse, Bay Street Theater, Philadelphia Theatre Company, Paper Mill Playhouse, George Street Playhouse, Geva Theatre, The Minnesota Children’s Theatre, and The Weston Playhouse.

 She has conceived and created over 20 original Dance Comedy narratives that have been featured in musicals, videos, and short films: along with being presented live at esteemed New York City venues such as New York Live Arts, Joyce SoHo, Baryshnikov Arts Center, HERE, The Flea, The Ailey Citigroup Theater, LaMama, and The Duke Theater.
 She has had the privilege of directing and choreographing original work for illustrious organizations such as The Sacramento Ballet, Dancers Responding to AIDS, and Broadway Cares/Equity Fights AIDS.
 She both co-created and co-produced, Freshly Tossed, an evening of innovative dance comedy that was presented at The New York Musical Theatre Festival 2 years in a row.

 Wendy is an alumna of the Lincoln Center Director’s Lab 2009, and the Broadway industry showcase Dancebreak 2008.
-She has also appeared as a guest panelist for The Eugene O'Neill Theater Center, The League of Professional Theater Women, Behind the Scenes: Women in Theatre at The Apollo, and Stage Directors and Choreographers Foundation seminars.
+She has also appeared as a guest panelist for The Eugene O'Neill Theater Center, The League of Professional Theater Women, Behind the Scenes: Women in Theatre at The Apollo, and Stage Directors and Choreographers Foundation.
 She received a degree in archaeology from Boston University, and is a proud member of the Stage Directors and Choreographers Society.

 Photos by Donald Bowers